 After an instructor at San Diego had taken ill, Baldessari was encouraged to serve as a replacement for one term.
 He proved to be an excellent mentor and went on to teach high school classes in life drawing and lettering.
 Here, he worked in relative isolation from the Los Angeles art scene, experimenting with new concepts and approaches without the fear of rejection.
 As evident in Art Lesson (1964), his early painted works often satirized traditional rules featured in art instruction manuals, such as how to create a proper composition and perfect perspective.
 In 1970, Baldessari incinerated all of his paintings prior to 1966 for a new piece titled 'The Cremation Project', where he baked the ashes into cookies and placed them in an urn.
 This conceptual work relates to the continuous cycle of life, everything is created, destroyed, and renewed.

 Baldessari's approach was radical, mocking the absurdity of art making, and this encouraged him to abandon the hand-painted quality of his paintings and adopt elements of found text and photography.
 He exploited appropriated text and photographs from newspapers and magazines in his work, believing that people are able to relate to words and images that are familiar.
-His first breakthrough works featured only text, as exemplified in(1966-1968), where he sardonically explains the "necessary" formal elements for a painting to sell.
+His first breakthrough works featured only text, as exemplified in Tips For Artists Who Want To Sell (1966-1968), where he sardonically explains the "necessary" formal elements for a painting to sell.

 Baldessari often employed local sign painters to complete the lettering, pointing them to remove the handcrafted quality entirely.
 In 1970 he took the concept of 'pointing' to a new level with his Commissioned Paintings series.
 In this he commissioned amateur artists to complete the painting, adding the caption "A painting by..." to each work.
 This body of work questioned the notion of artistic authorship, a highly criticized topic concerning conceptual art.
-During this time, Baldessari created several video pieces, such as(1971) and Baldessari Sings LeWitt (1972), where he makes humorous commentary on the decisions of the creative process as seen in contemporary conceptual art.
+During this time, Baldessari created several video pieces, such as I Am Making Art (1971) and Baldessari Sings LeWitt (1972), where he makes humorous commentary on the decisions of the creative process as seen in contemporary conceptual art.

 In the 1970s, Baldessari took a more 'artless' approach to image making by appropriating stills from B-movies to create synthesized photomontages.
 The photographs were cheap and easy to acquire, allowing him to systematically juxtapose various images to create a new narrative context.
 Influenced by early Hollywood cinema, the work suggested movement, similar to a storyboard grid, allowing him to document actions rather than monumentalizing his subject matter.

-As seen in(1988), he incorporated stickers to conceal individual faces, thus veiling emotional content and drawing attention to minor details and the negative space between frames.
+As seen in Frames and Ribbon (1988), he incorporated stickers to conceal individual faces, thus veiling emotional content and drawing attention to minor details and the negative space between frames.
 The pricing stickers serve as a minimalist painting technique, creating a new depth within a flat field of color, breaking up the realistic black and white photo content.

 Baldessari continued to examine parts of the body through the series Noses and Ears (2006-2007) and Arms and Legs (2007-2008).
 Both series expose isolated features on a minimal field of color, allowing the viewer to interpret the work through sensual precepts.
 Baldessari viewed his own features as separate entities, rather than belonging to a whole face or body.